Sequential Enrollment

 Overview

-In partnership with Modesto Junior College (MJC), San Joaquin Delta College, and Merced College, we are offering a sequential enrollment program that allows Nursing students to complete 4 courses that are a part of the online RN-BSN program at Stan State during their summer semesters.
+In partnership with Modesto Junior College (MJC), Merced College, and San Joaquin Delta College, we are offering a sequential enrollment program that allows Nursing students to complete 4 courses that are a part of the online RN-BSN program at Stanislaus State during the summer term.

-Please note: This program is only available to students enrolled in an ADN program at Modesto Junior College, San Joaquin Delta College, or Merced College.
+Please note: This program is only available to students enrolled in an ADN program at Modesto Junior College, Merced College, or San Joaquin Delta College.

 Eligibility Requirements

-• Must be in 1st, 2nd or 3rd semester of Associate’s Degree in Nursing Program at time of application
+• Must be in 1st, 2nd or 3rd semester of Associate Degree in Nursing Program at time of application

 • Minimum overall GPA of 2.0 required